botpress/botpress/docs/guide/docs/main/code.md

 > These scripts have hot reloading enabled, which means that changes are picked up on the following function call whenever you edit it, making development a lot faster.

 ## Actions
-Actions are server-side functions executed by the bot as part of a conversational flow.
+Actions are server-side functions executed by the chatbot as part of a conversational flow.
 Actions have the power to do many things:

 - Alter the state of the conversation
 - Send customized messages to the conversation